-Our week in Istria would start in Pula, and from there we would explore the south and middle areas of the Istrian peninsula.
+Our seven days in Istria would start in Pula, and from there we would explore the south and middle areas of the Istrian peninsula.
 All I will say for now is that, from its beautiful (rocky) beaches and clear waters to the friendliness of the locals and the quality of their food and wines, Istria did not disappoint.
 And the stunning sunsets did not hurt either!

 As you seem to find our little guides on How to Make the Most of a Week in Lanzarote and How to Make the Most of a Week in Madeira useful, we decided to put together yet another one with handy information on how to make the most of a week in Istria.
-However, as the internet seemed to be covered in information on enjoying a week in Istria when you have a car, much like we did in Madeira, we consciously decided to go against all odds and NOT rent a car.
+However, as the internet seemed to be covered in information on enjoying seven days in Istria when you have a car, much like we did in Madeira, we consciously decided to go against all odds and NOT rent a car.
 So keep on reading if you’d like to see how our week in Istria by bus looked like.
-Wit is worth noting, that everything we did can also be done by car, so this is also for you if all you need is some inspiration to organise your week in Istria.
+However, it is worth noting, that everything we did can also be done by car, so this is also for you if all you need is some inspiration to organise your week in Istria.
 Let’s get started, shall we?
 Here you have it, our…

 – Before departure –